-My name is Samantha McBride and I am a PhD candidate at MIT in the department of mechanical engineering.
-I work with Professor Kripa Varanasi on problems related to wettability, controlled crystallization, and material sustainability.
-Specifically, my dissertation focuses on controlled formation of crystal patterns from drops and on anti-fouling materials for use in water treatment and desalination.
+My name is Samantha McBride and I recently completed a PhD at MIT in the department of mechanical engineering.
+I worked with Professor Kripa Varanasi on problems related to wettability, controlled crystallization, and material sustainability.
+Specifically, my dissertation focused on controlled formation of crystal patterns from drops and on anti-fouling materials for use in water treatment and desalination.
 Prior to joining MIT, I received an MS in Chemical Engineering from Rensselaer Polytechnic Institute and a BS in Environmental Engineering at the University of Nevada, Reno.
-I will be finishing my PhD in Fall of 2019, and am actively looking for post-doctoral work.
+I will be joining Howard Stone's research group as a postdoctoral fellow at Princeton University in the summer of 2020.

 To learn more about my research, check out the recent highlights at the bottom of the page, or click on the Research or Publications tabs on the top menu.
 Feel free to contact me to discuss research, science outreach/advocacy, issues related to water sustainability, or microgravity research!